chgodard/hesperos/README.md

 ## Layer controls

-When a data is loading, two layers are created : the *image* layer and the *annotations* layer.
-Order in the layer list correspond to SUPERPOSITION ,? order.
+When a data is loading, two layers are created : the ***image*** layer and the ***annotations*** layer.
+Order in the layer list correspond to the overlayed order.
 By clicking on these layers you will have acces to different layer controls (at the top left corner of the application).
 All actions can be undo/redo with ctrl-Z/shift-ctrl-Z.

 **For the *image* layer:**